Pyrenees Rock Art

 Day 1 - London - Saint-Girons

 We fly from London and arrive in Toulouse, admired capital of the Occitane region, and journey south to our hotel in the gorgeous town of Saint-Girons, which is situated on the banks of the Salat.
-This is nothing short of a relaxing first day and we will be given some free time to explore the tranquil riverside streets before enjoying a delicious dinner with our group.
+We will have dinner together this evening.

 Day 2 - Grotte de Bédeilhac